telerik/fiddler-docs/Getting Started/Tasks/ConfigureForMac.md

 Disable After Use
 -----------------

-After using Fiddler, return to the **OSX System Preferences** and disable the proxy settings
+After using Fiddler, return to the **OSX System Preferences** and disable the proxy settings.

 [1]: ../../images/ConfigureForMac/AllowRemoteComputersToConnect.png
 [2]: ../../images/ConfigureForMac/OnlineTooltip.png